MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/About/about_Wildcards.md

 ```powershell
 Get-ChildItem C:\Techdocs\[a-l]*.txt
 ```

+There may be cases where you want to match the literal character rather than treat it as a wildcard character.
+In those cases you can use the backtick character to escape the character so that it is compared using the literal character.
+For example, ``'*hello`?*'`` will match strings containing "hello?".

 Many cmdlets accept wildcard characters in parameter values.
 The Help topic for each cmdlet describes which parameters accept wildcard characters.
 For